 Brief: The T-38 was the first supersonic trainer aircraft and primarily serves AETC's advanced JSUPT fighter/bomber tracks and Introduction to Fighter Fundamentals.
-The aircraft is used to teach supersonic techniques, aerobatics, formation, night and instrument flying, and cross-country/low-level navigation.
+The aircraft is used to teach supersonic techniques, aerobatics, formation, night and instrument flying, and cross-country/ low-level navigation.
 The T-38 is also used by the USAF Test Pilot School to train test pilots and flight-test engineers and by ACC and AFGSC as a companion trainer to maintain pilot proficiency.
 ACC uses regenerated T-38s as dedicated Aggressor aircraft for F-22 training and companion trainers for the B-2 and U-2 programs.
 T-38Bs are equipped with a gunsight and centerline station for mounting external stores including ECM pod/ practice bomb dispensers.
 Aircraft were redesignated T-38Cs after avionics modernization that added a glass cockpit and HUD, color MFDs, mission computer, integrated INS/GPS, and reshaped engine inlets.
 T-38s were designed for 7,000 flying hours but many have surpassed 20,000 hours, requiring life-extension to bridge the gap to replacement by the T-7A.
-Pacer Classic III is the type's third structural renewal effort and the most intensive in its history.
-It replaces major longerons, bulkheads/formers, intakes, internal skins, and structural floors on 180 high-risk T-38Cs.
-The first airframe was redelivered in 2015 and a total of 18 aircraft will undergo rework in FY24.
-USAF increased the number of T-38s receiving selected structural improvements by 21 aircraft in FY24 and now plans to upgrade a total of 182 under the Talon Repair Inspection and Maintenance (TRIM) program through 2028.
-Other key efforts also include digital cockpit display replacement, HUD and flight data-transfer refresh, and navigation system fixes to prevent spatial disorientation.
-USAF is working to resolve a shortage of overhauled engines due to parts obsolescence which has limited fleet availability and delayed pilot training over the last few years.
+Pacer Classic III is the type's third structural renewal effort and the most intensive in its history, replacing major longerons, bulkheads/formers, intakes, internal skins, and structural floors on 180 high-risk T-38Cs.
+The concurrent Talon Repair Inspection and Maintenance (TRIM) program addresses similar issues across the T-38A and T-38B fleets as well as T-38Cs lacking Pacer Classic III mods through 2029.
+The first Pacer Classic III airframe was redelivered in 2015 and a total of 18 aircraft will undergo rework in FY25, while TRIM (Talon repair, inspection, and maintenance), launched in 2023 will redeliver 19 aircraft this year.
+Future upgrades focus on cockpit modernization, including the Terminal Avionics Replacement Program (TARP) and Low-cost Avionics Modification Program (LAMP).
+TARP replaces obsolete HUD components and cockpit displays, while LAMP modernizes inertial navigation and instrument landing systems to prevent spatial disorientation.
+Delays to the T-7A program have strained the fleet which suffers a shortage of overhauled engines due to parts obsolescence, dragging mission capable rates as low as 58 percent and continuing to delay pilot training.